mo7amansi/depi-terraform-aws-proj/README.md

-# AWS Auto Scaling Web Application with Load Balancing Using Terraform
+# AWS Auto Scaling Infrastructure with Load Balancing Using Terraform

 ## Overview
-This project demonstrates how to create a highly available web application on AWS using Terraform.
+This project demonstrates how to create a highly available Infrastructure on AWS using Terraform.
 It leverages AWS services like VPC, EC2, Auto Scaling Group, and Application Load Balancer to provide a scalable architecture capable of handling varying traffic loads.

 ## Table of Contents
 - [Objective](#objective)